Tom Foley (Pennsylvania politician): President Mount Aloysius College

 From 2010 to 2018, Foley served as president of Mount Aloysius College, a comprehensive liberal arts and sciences institution with a strong commitment to career-directed study founded by Irish-based Sisters of Mercy.

 As President, he expanded the college's community outreach efforts including community partnerships, service-learning activities, service-related internships, and service trips, and led the effort within the college's athletic conference to promote community service by student-athletes—now a major conference-wide and website focus.
 For these efforts, the college was named to the President's Higher Education Community Service Honor Roll six times.

-As President, Foley led fundraising for and completion of five major construction projects: the campus convocation center the technology commons, the health studies center, the outdoor athletic complex and the “Digital Grotto” media production center.
+As President, Foley led fundraising for and completion of five major construction projects: the campus convocation center the technology commons, the health studies center, the outdoor athletic complex and the "Digital Grotto" media production center.

 The college's work on behalf of lower-income students led the White House in 2015 to name Mount Aloysius one of four model higher education Engines of Opportunity in the country.
 Foley established nationally recognized, yearlong, campus-wide explorations on values-focused themes like The Common Good, Civil Discourse, and The Good Life, which included a speaker series, curricular offerings, orientation activities, and publications which were shared with the wider education community, and two of which were added to the permanent collection of the Library of Congress.

 Foley and his wife Michele were awarded honorary doctorates by the board of trustees for their service to the college and community.

-President Association of Colleges and Universities of Pennsylvania (AICUP)
+President Association of Independent Colleges and Universities of Pennsylvania (AICUP)

 In 2018, after eight years as president of Mount Aloysius College, Foley was named president of the Association of Independent Colleges and Universities in Pennsylvania (AICUP), composed of the presidents of over 90 colleges and universities.
 In this role, he represents independent, non-profit schools in the public arena in both Pennsylvania and Washington, DC; oversees a network of 40 collaborative programs between schools; and leads research efforts on higher education issues.
 Prior to becoming its president, Foley served as chair of the AICUP board.

 AICUP initiatives under his leadership include new collaborative programs that promote innovation and efficiency, research at the intersection of education, the pandemic and public policy, an enhanced communications hub for its members, and publication of the influential report, The Economic Impact of AICUP Schools in Pennsylvania.

 In 2018, Foley successfully advocated for the largest increase for low-income students in the history of Pennsylvania's higher education aid program (PHEAA).
-He led the AICUP institutions’ response to COVID-19, with on-going updates to college presidents, dozens of webinars on pandemic-specific topics, and serving as the only higher education representative on the Governor's COVID education reopening committee (PA Path Forward).
+He led the AICUP institutions' response to COVID-19, with on-going updates to college presidents, dozens of webinars on pandemic-specific topics, and serving as the only higher education representative on the Governor's COVID education reopening committee (PA Path Forward).